Blockade of the Gaza Strip: 2008–2009 Gaza war and aftermath

 In January 2009, after the first phase of the Gaza War, Israel said it would allow in some humanitarian aid, but will continue its economic blockade in order to weaken the power of Hamas.
 In June 2009, on the second anniversary of the blockade, 38 United Nations and non-governmental humanitarian organisations issued a joint press release calling for "free and uninhibited access for all humanitarian assistance in accordance with the international agreements and in accordance with universally recognised international human rights and humanitarian law standards".
 As of July 2009, Israel said it is making the humanitarian relief efforts in Gaza one of its top priorities.
 The amount of goods Israel allows into Gaza is one quarter of the pre- blockade flow.

-Mark Regev, spokesman for Israeli Prime Minister Ehud Olmert stated "We want to make sure that reconstruction for the people of Gaza is not reconstruction for the Hamas regime."
-U.S. State Department spokesman Robert Wood said on 25 February that "Aid should never be used as a political weapon.
+Israeli prime minister Ehud Olmert's spokesman Mark Regev said, "We want to make sure that reconstruction for the people of Gaza is not reconstruction for the Hamas regime".
+On 25 February, U.S. State Department spokesman Robert Wood said, "Aid should never be used as a political weapon.
 We'll try to push to get into Gaza as many supplies as possible."